Bo-Kaap Neighborhood Tour: Immigration and Islam

 Tour Description

 Bo-Kaap meaning “upper-Cape” is, as the name suggests, situated above the city on the slopes of Signal Hill.
-This multicultural community has a rich heritage and is considered the centre of Cape Malay culture in South Africa.
+This multicultural community has a rich heritage and is considered the center of Cape Malay culture in South Africa.
 It is easily recognizable by its quaint cobble-stoned streets and brightly painted houses built with a unique mix of Cape Dutch and Georgian architecture.
-On this 2-hour Bo-Kaap Tour, accompanied by local resident of the Bo Kaap community, we will navigate this charming neighborhood that has managed to maintain much of its distinctive character despite the influx of “outsiders” now buying up property in this sought after location.
-We will learn of priests, convicts, slaves and even princes who lived in this community very much linked to the establishment and spread of Islam at the Cape.
-From museums, to mosques, to Malay kitchens selling their unique cuisine, we will experience the sights, sounds and tastes of this colorful suburb.
+On this 2-hour Bo-Kaap Tour, accompanied by local residents of the Bo Kaap community, we will navigate this charming neighborhood that has managed to maintain much of its distinctive character despite the influx of “outsiders” now buying up property in this sought after location.
+We will learn of priests, convicts, slaves, and even princes who lived in this community very much linked to the establishment and spread of Islam at the Cape.
+From museums to mosques to Malay kitchens selling their unique cuisine, we will experience the sights, sounds, and tastes of this colorful suburb.

 The Birth of Islam at the Cape